Skip to content

 - extension-site-notifications-configuration

-This signals to the Netlify UI that it should show your extension UI when a user installs your extension and navigates to Site configuration > Notifications.
+This signals to the Netlify UI that it should show your extension UI when a user installs your extension and navigates to Project configuration > Notifications.

 2. Next, create the new component that Netlify should render for this surface in the Netlify UI.
 For example, add new file called SiteNotificationsConfiguration.tsx under src/ui/surfaces/ with the following component code: